-If the attention of the photographer or camera crew are focused on you, try to maintain your professional composure.
-Any images obtained would likely be used alongside the news stories they publish, so you should make sure you convey a professional image.
-In this situation, you should focus on where you are going and, if possible, avoid looking directly into the camera.
-You should not cover your face or react angrily; but be aware that smiling may also convey the wrong message.
-Remember, this would be the image that is viewed by the public, so a calm, professional and dignified appearance is the most appropriate.
+Where the photographer or camera crew are focused on you, try to maintain your professional composure.
+They will film or get a picture which they are likely to use alongside any news stories they publish, so make sure you convey a professional image.
+Focus on where you are going and do not look directly into the camera, if possible.
+Do not cover your face or react angrily; smiling may also convey the wrong message.
+Remember, this will be the image that is viewed by the public, so a calm, professional and dignified appearance is the most appropriate.